Are You Sitting Comfortably ...

 The whole area around home is dominated by the nearby Iron Age hill-fort - Dinas Dinorwic.
 The hill-fort sits on one of the summits of a long ridge running NE-SW.
 On the NW the ground falls away steeply to a small tributary of the River Seiont and on the SE the ground falls away less steeply to the marshy valley in which the River Cegin rises.

-Many birds have all but disappeared as breeding species over the last twenty years: including Whinchat, Yellowhammer, Whitethroat, Cuckoo and Skylark.
+Many birds have all but disappeared as breeding species over the last twenty years: including Whinchat, Yellowhammer, Cuckoo, Swift and Skylark.
 Barn Owl too.

-However Raven and Buzzard still nest in the trees along the wooded ramparts of the old hill-fort and Song Thrush have increased in numbers.
-Mistle Thrush and Nuthatch breed in the Churchyard.
-Bullfinch, Chaffinch, Goldfinch and Dunnock nest in the lane; Great Spotted Woodpecker and Coal Tit in the nearby wood.
+However Raven and Buzzard still nest in the trees along the wooded ramparts of the old hill-fort and an occasional Red Kite quarters the valley below.
+Song Thrush have increased in numbers; Mistle Thrush and Nuthatch breed in the Churchyard.
+Bullfinch, Chaffinch, Goldfinch and Dunnock nest in the lane, as they always have; Great Spotted Woodpecker and Coal Tit in the nearby wood; Sedge Warbler in the marsh in Spring.
+And Stonechat on waste ground in autumn.
+In winter rutted rain-filled tracks in the field gateways and damp marshy field corners sometimes turn up Jack Snipe, and Woodcock probe the soft soil under the wild crab at the woodland edge.
 I have even seen a Short Eared Owl hunting over the marsh one winter evening.
-And a Red Kite, mobbed by the local Raven and Buzzard, down from the hill-fort.

 Welcome to my Blog